 HR professionals are being recruited relentlessly for high-paying roles.
 At the same time, careers in diversity and inclusion grew 123% between May and September of last year.

 These are not the only industries seeing significant increases.
 It’s always important to explore all your options to find a position that is best suited for you.

 How to ask and answer the right questions

 You did all the leg work sending out your resume and setting up interviews with the hiring manager and recruiters, but knowing the right answers during an interview can feel overwhelming.

 The most common question is, “Tell me about yourself.”
 We found that this question frequently trips up job applicants.
-It’s important to practice this question and keep it limited to career history and stories of your past achievements.
+Practicing this question and keeping it limited to career history and stories of your achievements is important.

-It’s also crucial to know the right questions to ask hiring managers or recruiters.
-Doing this will help you understand the companies culture more clearly.
+Knowing the right questions to ask hiring managers or recruiters is crucial.
+Doing this will help you understand the company’s culture more clearly.

 In-person, remote, or somewhere in between

 During the pandemic, we all had to adjust to the “new normal.”
 Some employers have restructured how they allow employees to do their jobs.